MARA LAWSUIT ALERT: Levi & Kor - GuruFocus.com

-NEW YORK, April 18, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Marathon Digital Holdings, Inc. ("Marathon" or the "Company") ( MARA) of a class action securities lawsuit.
+NEW YORK, April 20, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Marathon Digital Holdings, Inc. ("Marathon" or the "Company") (NASDAQ: MARA) of a class action securities lawsuit.

 MARA investors may also contact Joseph E. Levi, Esq. via email at [email protected] or by telephone at (212) 363-7500.